 There are three weeks left until my PhD viva, and my stress level is rising every day.

-Two weeks ago, my viva prep kicked off slowly, but I have now read four general viva guidebooks as well as re-read my thesis.
+I have now read four general viva guidebooks as well as re-read my thesis.
 The guidebooks are helpful, and it’s nice to read many different variations and stories.
 The format of the viva seems to vary depending on the institution, discipline, country, and even each case.
 Strangely, I started feeling as though I was losing my grip on my viva, and I realised it was time to ask my supervisors or a colleague for some advice.

 This week, my supervisors and I started talking about my viva.
 They gave me advice on what will be included as well as what WON’T be included, which is exactly what I wanted to know.
 They then suggested that I should concentrate on my strong points and achievements, not on potential problems.
 The best vivas are, they said, interesting conversations among experts flagging new insights and challenges for research.